2026 World Junior Ice Hockey Championships – Division I

-The 2026 World Junior Ice Hockey Championship Division I will be two international under-20 ice hockey tournaments organized by the International Ice Hockey Federation.
+The 2026 World Junior Ice Hockey Championship Division I were two international under-20 ice hockey tournaments organized by the International Ice Hockey Federation.
 Division I A represents the second tier and Division I B the third tier of the IIHF World Junior Championship.
-For each tier's tournament, the first-placed team will be promoted to the next higher division, while the bottom-placed team will be relegated to a lower division.
+For each tier, the first-placed team was promoted to the next higher tier, while the last-placed team was relegated to the next lower tier.

 To be eligible as a junior player in these tournaments, a player couldn't be born earlier than 2006.

 Division I A

-The Division I A tournament will be played in Bled, Slovenia, from 7 to 13 December 2025.
+The Division I A tournament was played in Bled, Slovenia, from 7 to 13 December 2025.